microsoft/Windows-DevRel/Blogs/GallerySampleSpotlight/PoseEstimation/blog.md

 [IMAGE HERE]

-## Switching to NPU or GPU Execution
+## Switching to NPU Execution
-As mentioned before, this sample supports running on the NPU or GPU, in addition to the CPU, if you have meet the correct device requirements:

-* **For GPU:** A DirectML enabled Windows device without a Qualcomm NPU
+This sample also supports running on the NPU, in addition to the CPU, if you have meet the correct device requirements.
+You will need a Windows with device with a Qualcomm NPU to run
-* **For NPU:** A Windows device with a Qualcomm NPU

-The easiest way to check if your device is NPU or GPU capable is within the sample in the Gallery.
+The easiest way to check if your device is NPU capable is within the Gallery itself.
 Using the Select Model dropdown, you can see which execution providers are supported on your device:

 [IMAGE HERE]

-I'm on a device with a Qualcomm NPU, so the Gallery is only giving me to the option to run the sample on CPU or NPU.
+I'm on a device with a Qualcomm NPU, so the Gallery is giving the option to run the sample on CPU or NPU.

 ### How The Pose Sample Handles Switching Between Execution Providers

 When the pose is selected with specific hardware accelerator, that information is passed to the `InitModel` function that handles how the inference session is instantiated.
-The DML execution provider enables GPU execution while the Qualcomm QNN execution provider enables NPU execution.
+It will specify the Qualcomm QNN execution provider that enables NPU execution.

 It looks like this: